2020 is the year of COVID.

 We cannot control another person.
 Clinging to a beloved, in fear of losing them, is smothering them.
-I am someone who suffered a great amount of loss, at the same time, in my childhood.
+I am someone who suffered a great amount of loss in my childhood.
 These losses created a myriad of fears within me, that I’ve carried for a very long time.

-These losses have been a difficult story to let go of.
+These losses have been a difficult stories to let go of.

-As a result, the eight months apart from Michael triggered my childhood story of loss… again and again and again.
+As a result, the eight months apart from Michael triggered my childhood stories of loss… again and again and again.

-However, this year taught me I have the strength to let this story go.
+However, this year taught me I have the strength to eventually let these stories go.

-How?
-I realized as a child, I felt powerless over all the losses happening to me; but as an adult I do have power.
+One insight that is helpful is knowing when I was a child, I felt powerless over all the losses happening to me; but as an adult I do have power.
 I have power, strength and a growing trust in myself to navigate any potential losses brought about by those things I have zero control over: people, places and/or things.